Kids will battle boundaries placed on their technology. It’s their job to fight you on your dumb rules Mom and Dad.

-If your child goes over their allotted data, take the device all together or shut off the data on said phone until the monthly cycle rolls over into a new one.
+If your child goes over their allotted data, take the device altogether or shut off the data on the phone until the monthly cycle rolls over into a new one.
 Kids beg to pay for the overage, but we don’t allow that because our goal is to help them better regulate their usage not teach them that you can always get what you want.

 3. Check texts and social media accounts periodically

 That i-device isn’t something that should be left to a 12-year-old to navigate on their own.
 At the same time, there is no way I’m checking their technology as part of my daily routine.
 If there is zero trust, then they shouldn’t own a device.

 Know your kid and know their passwords.
 It’s good to look at not only what your youngsters are doing online once in a while but it’s smart to check out what their peers are posting as well.
 They won’t like it when you sit down with them and ask them to scroll through their Instagram or SnapChat feeds, but it’s necessary so they know you’re in the ring.